StormZillaa/HollowKnightGrassRando/README.md

 NOTE 2: This randomizer mod is a work in progress, some of the grass randomly will not drop the item it is holding.
 Ever.

+I would also like to thanks the developers of the Grass% mod (GrassyKnight) as their grass list did help reduce the amount of time spent locating all of the grass within the game

 # Required Mods
 RandomizerCore